Reliable Part-of-Speech Tagging of Historical Corpora through Set-Valued Prediction: Related Work

 The problem of \pos{}-tagging is generally well-studied for contemporary English.
 However, it is often challenging if the data is noisy.
 For example, extensions to \corenlp{} have been proposed to enhance its performance when applied to short messages on twitter \cite{twitter}.
 The noise in this data is mainly caused by large amount of unknown words, as new words emerge rapidly in the daily use of languages.

-As already said, the noise in historic corpora is due to different reasons, including the annotator's lack of experience and expertise as a non-native speakers.
+The similar temporal drift can be observed in historic corpora as they often span multiple centuries.
 This is often worsened by the sparsity of the data, particularly for historic German.
 Despite the fact that more potent taggers have been proposed in the recent past, \treetagger{} is still used in linguistic research of historic German \cite{echelmeyer2017pos}.
 Also, \gls{crf}-based taggers have been used on \mlg{} texts \cite{koleva}.
+Recently \cite{historicLemma} have employed deep learning techniques to historic datasets.
+Their work is, however, focused on lemmatization, which is often considered a prerequisite of \pos-tagging.